White Washing Tutorial

 Are you looking to create a weathered, whitewashed look?
 Look no further, you've come to the right place to learn how!

-In this tutorial we'll show you how to give your furniture a wash of color while allowing the beautiful wood grain to peak through.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!
+In this tutorial we'll show you how to give your furniture a wash of color while allowing the beautiful wood grain to peek through.

 If you're working with a raw wood surface, start by using a metal brush to open the pores of the wood.

 This technique works best on raw wood that doesn’t have a finish on it.
 But, if you have a nice piece of oak furniture with a clear finish, that you want to white-wash. we recommend a good sanding with medium grit sandpaper to rough it up and open up the pores of the wood, so that it can soak up the paint better.

 You can apply the paint at full strength, or you can thin it with water (up to about 1 part of water to 2 parts of paint).
 Make sure to go in the same direction as the wood grain.

 You don’t have to get perfect coverage, just get it on about 75% of your surface.
 With white washing, you want give the wood a light wash, without getting full opaque coverage, because you want the wood grain to show through.

 Immediately after applying Simplicity, you’ll take a damp cloth and wipe away as much paint as you want to create the look you’re after.